bevy-cheatbook/bevy-cheatbook/src/include/gpu-driver-requirements.md

 If Bevy is not working, install the latest drivers, or check with your Linux distribution whether Vulkan needs additional packages to be installed.

-OpenGL and DirectX 11 support for legacy systems is planned, but not available yet.
+OpenGL should work as a fallback, for systems that do not support other APIs, but might not be in such a good state as other APIs.
+DirectX 11 support for legacy systems is planned, but not available yet.

-macOS should work without any special driver setup, using Metal.
+macOS/iOS should work without any special driver setup, using Metal.

 Web games are supported and should work in any modern browser, using WebGL2.